Can the movement to try and make things open also make the simplest act of sharing that more complicated?

 We should say that all of the assignments listed here have been shared freely by participants or just people interested in ds106.
 Many of them are ideas borrowed from others.
 While we do not attach any specific license to an assignment, all of them are shared implicitly with no restrictions.
 That said, it is worth crediting the person who submitted the assignment and linking back to the url where it is found.

-The License to ________ by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+License to ________ by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.